puneeth019/FRIENDS/README.md

 ## Some notes on data scraping

 Data is scraped from episode **transcipts** `html` files.
-These transcripts can be downloaded originally from [here](http://www.friendstranscripts.tk/) or from [my GitHub repo](https://github.com/puneeth019/F.R.I.E.N.D.S/tree/master/transcripts).
+These transcripts can be downloaded from [my GitHub repo](https://github.com/puneeth019/F.R.I.E.N.D.S/tree/master/transcripts).

 **R** code to extract data and create plots is [here](https://github.com/puneeth019/F.R.I.E.N.D.S/blob/master/scripts/the_one_with_the_data.R).